 - ensuring compliance with all relevant legislation and regulatory requirements in relation to privacy issues, including State, Territory or Commonwealth legislation, such as the Privacy Act 1988.

-When is an approved provider not required to report alleged or suspected assaults?
+When is an approved provider not required to report alleged or suspected assaults to the Department?

 In limited circumstances approved providers are not required to report alleged or suspected assaults.
 Approved providers do not need to report when:

 - the alleged assault is perpetrated by a resident with an assessed cognitive or mental impairment, and care arrangements are put in place to manage the behaviour within 24 hours

 - when previous reports of the same or similar incidents have been made to the police and the department.